Return Item ChargebacksWhat are They & are These Really a Concern for Merchants?

 Return Item Chargeback

-[noun]/* rə • tərn • ī • dəm • charj • bak/
+[noun]/rə • tərn • ī • dəm • charj • bak/

-In contrast, a return item chargeback is something a bank issues to their own customer.
+A return item chargeback is something a bank issues to their own customer.
 A return item chargeback lets the bank retrieve funds from the customer’s account after a deposit from a third party is rejected.
 This typically involves an old-fashioned paper check; it doesn’t even involve a credit or debit card.

 To illustrate this concept, let’s look at Bank of America’s Personal Account Fee Schedule.
 Specifically, let’s examine the Other Account Fees and Services: Miscellaneous section.
 Here, they define a return item chargeback fee as a charge applied “each time a check or other item that [Bank of America] either cashed for [the account holder] or accepted for deposit to [the account holder’s] account, is returned to us unpaid.”